 'Sankofa' is a word in the Twi language from Ghana, which can be translated as "go back and get it".
 This encapsulates our project and understanding in the power of storytelling: that storytelling allows us to better understand the past, so enabling a more creative and successful future.

-Who can take part?
+Who took part?

-What is involved for schools and teachers?
+What was involved for schools and teachers?

-- Develop the digital storytelling platform
+- develop the digital storytelling platform

-- develop storytelling skills
+- develop confidence in storytelling skills

 - access stories written by children in the partner countries.

 At the end of the project, we also ran a series of three online workshops together with our UK project partners at Global Learning London.
 They shared our experience and our knowledge gained through the project and aimed to inspire other teachers through the activities and resources we could share: in total, over 300 teachers and youth leaders attended them.

 Led by Debbie Watson from CDEC